denchik5133/Tutorial-System-for-GMod-Lua/README.md

 - **Gamification of learning** - game elements and challenges to increase engagement
 - **Support for keyboard navigation** - convenient hotkeys for moving between steps (arrows) and closing (CTRL+ALT)
 - **Customizable keyboard shortcuts** - ability to change and customize keyboard shortcuts for different actions

+## Installation

+1. Copy the `lua` folder to the directory of your server or addon
+2. The system will automatically load when you start the server via the `lua/autorun/tutorials_init.lua` file
+3. To access the tutorials, players can use the command `!tutorials` in chat or `tutorials` in the console

 ## Quick Start